Enjoy this FREE printable Red, White and Blue Scavenger Hunt for the 4th of July or a fun summer game!

 This is easy to adapt as a night-time activity too -- there are celebrations going on all day so finding the items shouldn't be too hard especially if you are out in a crowd waiting for fireworks to begin.

-Just add in red, white and blue glow sticks for everyone doing the hunt! (the the kids are easy to spot as they look for the items on the list) Or make these cool Red, White & Blue Glow in the Dark Sensory Bottles for kids to use!
+Just add in red, white and blue glow sticks for everyone doing the hunt! (kids are easy to spot as they look for the items on the list).
+Or make these cool Red, White & Blue Glow in the Dark Sensory Bottles for kids to use!

 Here's what you'll need for the game:

-- one printable for each person or team going on the hunt (grab yours below & print as many as you need!)
+- one printable for each person or team going on the hunt (grab your FREE copies below & print as many as you need!)